The Black Queer Community’s Impact on The Culture

 Courtesy: Getty Images

 Black Queer folk have been taking up space in the fashion world for decades, from designers to content creators who have developed a space for Black Queer creatives to thrive.
-Brands like Telfar and Brendon Blackwood have become staples in the Black community for their creative styles, and clever, modern marketing campaigns.
+Brands like Telfar and Brandon Blackwood have become staples in the Black community for their creative styles, and clever, modern marketing campaigns.
 This unique understanding of what the culture wants, and who it wants to see, has allowed these brands to expand beyond popularity in just Black spaces.

 Black Queer culture has also been at the center of many fashion trends, from the camp aesthetic to long, acrylic nails.
 Without the boldness of Black queer creatives, many fashion boundaries might have never been pushed.
 Take, for instance, the legendary André Leon Talley, a pioneering Black Queer figure in the fashion industry known for his influential work as a fashion journalist, editor-at-large for Vogue magazine, and his iconic sense of style.